benitomartin/cryptocurrencies/README.md

 </p>

-**Moving average** (rolling average) was used to smooth out "noise", which are random short-term fluctuations in price, to identify long-term trends or cycles.
-For example, a 7-day moving average reflects short-term trends in the stock market, whereas a 100-day rolling average indicates major trends in the stock market.
-Here the **arithmetic** mean was calculated.
+The application of a **moving average**, also known as a rolling average, helped in smoothing out short-term price fluctuations to identify longer-term trends or cycles.
+For instance, a 7-day moving average captures short-term trends, while a 100-day rolling average highlights more substantial trends.
+The use of arithmetic mean was adopted in this context.

-We can observe from the chart that in May of 2021, the price crosses below the 50-day MA, which indicates a **downward trend**, and in August 2021, the price crosses above the MA, which shows an **upward trend**.
+From the plotted chart, it is discernible that in May of 2021, the price dipped below the 50-day moving average, signifying a **downward trend**.
+Conversely, in August 2021, the price surged above the moving average, indicating an **upward trend**.

 </p>